Easter at Real Foods

 The date that Easter falls on every year is governed by a fairly complex calculation related to the Spring Equinox.

-The first Sunday after the first full moon following the Spring Equinox is Easter Sunday or Easter Day.
+The formula is: The first Sunday after the first full moon following the Spring Equinox is Easter Sunday or Easter Day.

 This formula was set by Egyptian astronomers in Alexandria in 235ad, and was calculated using the same method as the Jews have traditionally used to calculate the feast of the Passover, which occurred at about the same time as the death of Christ.